 The Type Code indicates the type of duty to be paid for your item.
 It is displayed in the Duty Lines tab on the relevant page for your item in your declaration.
-Please refer to the Duty Lines tab on GOV.UK for an explanation of the meaning of each Type Code.
+Refer to GOV.UK for a description of each Type Code.